 - Governing Law and Dispute Resolution

-- These Terms shall be governed by and construed in accordance with the laws of the Hong Kong Special Administrate Region, and the Hong Kong courts shall have exclusive jurisdiction to settle any dispute arising out of or in connection with these Terms.
+- These Terms shall be governed by and construed in accordance with the laws of the Commonwealth of Australia, and the Commonwealth of Australia courts shall have exclusive jurisdiction to settle any dispute arising out of or in connection with these Terms.

 - Any dispute, controversy, difference or claim arising out of or relating to this contract, including the existence, validity, interpretation, performance, breach or termination thereof or any dispute regarding non-contractual obligations arising out of or relating to it shall be referred to and finally resolved by arbitration under the UNCITRAL Arbitration Rules in force when the Notice of Arbitration is submitted.

-- The laws of this arbitration clause shall be Hong Kong law and the seat of arbitration shall be Hong Kong.
+- The laws of this arbitration clause shall be Commonwealth of Australia law and the seat of arbitration shall be Commonwealth of Australia.
 The number of arbitrators shall be one and the arbitration proceedings shall be conducted in English.

 - Entire Agreement